Hetsunya/Hetsunya/README.md

   <p>Diving into data science and backend development 🧑‍💻</p>

   <h3>About Me</h3>
 <p>My real name is Vitaliy!
 I'm passionate about exploring Go and backend development.
 I speak two languages: Russian and English.
-Feel free to reach out to me at <a href="mailto:vitaliy.demyantsev@mail.ru">vitaliy.demyantsev@mail.ru</a>! 📧</p>
+Feel free to reach out to me at <a href="mailto:vitaliy.demyantsev@mail.ru">vitaliy.demyantsev@mail.ru</a>! 📧<br>
+Also, you can find me on <a href="https://discordapp.com/users/377311167841959938" target="_blank" rel="noopener noreferrer">Discord 🟣</a></p>

   <h3>Tech Stack</h3>
   <div>